States already regulate hydraulic fracturing well, officials testify

 Hinchey pressed Kell for information about oil and gas industry support of the GWPC.
 Kell said that the group gets its main support from government agencies including the US Department of Energy, the Environmental Protection Agency, and numerous industries besides oil and gas.
 “Our opinions are not for sale.
 Our emphasis is on protection of water resources,” he declared.

 Quite a few states already require disclosure of ingredients in hydraulic fracturing fluids, he added.
 “As a member of the GWPC and an Ohio official, I don’t believe any federal regulation of hydraulic fracturing is necessary,” he said.

-When Cynthia M. Lummis (R-Wyo.) asked what impacts federal hydraulic fracturing regulations would have on state programs, Helms responded that Alabama spent two years rewriting its regulations in the 1990s after losing a lawsuit brought by an environmental organization.
-"We're also concerned that requiring additional regulations will divert states' resources from other higher priority programs," Kell said.
+When Cynthia M. Lummis (R-Wyo.) asked what impacts federal hydraulic fracturing regulations would have on state programs, Helms responded that Alabama spent 2 years rewriting its regulations in the 1990s after losing a lawsuit brought by an environmental organization.
+“We’re also concerned that requiring additional regulations will divert states’ resources from other higher priority programs,” Kell said.